 - is overlaying an aquifer,

-can take and use water for domestic consumption and stock watering without a licence, water supply work approval (unless the work is a dam or bore), or water use approval.
+can take and use water for domestic consumption and non-intensive stock watering on that land without a water access licence or water use approval.

 Domestic consumption means the use of water for normal household purposes in domestic premises, such as for washing clothes or watering gardens around the house.

 Stock watering means the watering of stock animals being raised on the land.
 It does not include raising stock animals on an intensive commercial basis where the animals are housed or kept in feedlots or buildings all or most of the time.

 Landholders (owners or occupiers of land) can capture and store a proportion of the rainfall runoff from their landholding in one or more harvestable rights dams, without requiring a water access licence, water supply work approval, or water use approval.

 Restrictions on the size and location of the dams apply.
 Some restrictions also apply to the purpose for which water taken in these dams can be used.
 The water captured in a harvestable rights dam cannot be supplied to any other property.

 Further information on harvestable rights and what you need to know before constructing a harvestable rights dam or using water stored in this type of dam is available below.